danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ## Step 8 - Create a Realm-specific domain model

-When you get data from an api, it does not hurt to store some data in a database, e.g. for offline support.
-A very convenient database engine is `Realm`, so let's try it out.
+When you get data from an api, it doesn't hurt to store some data in a database, e.g. for offline support.
+A very convenient database engine is `Realm`.

 Add a `Realm` folder to the application root, then add a `Model` and a `Services` folder to it.
 Now, let's create...wait!
-Before we can use Realm, we have to grab it from CocoaPods.
+Before we can use Realm, we have to grab it from CocoaPods and add it to the project.

 Add `RealmSwift` to `podfile`, then add this bottommost:

 ```
 post_install do |installer|